How to Build a Hot Plate Reflow Oven

 This can be calculated from one or two measurements.
 While I first ran mathematical models to ensure I wasn’t completely dumb, due to air pockets and irregularities it makes most sense to empirically (test) values.

 I did this by heating up the plate to a desired temperature then setting the duty cycle.
 Otherwise lower duty cycles will take forever to get to a steady state.
+These values were tested with 400W of cartridges.

 - duty cycle -> temperature